mariyahendriksen/opinionatedguide.github.io-src/chapters/4-linuxdirtree.md

 drwxr-xr-x   2 root root            0 Feb  8 06:03 pts
 ```

 'null' literally just discards anything it receives.
-Useful when a command outputs junk when doing things, and getting rid of the junk
+Useful when a command outputs junk when doing things, and getting rid of the junk. '/dev/null' is referred to regularly in jokes in technical circles

 'nvmexxxx' the system NVMe storage device(s), will only exist if you have an NVMe solid sate drive